-We received gross proceeds of \$11,497,000 (and net proceeds of approximately \$10,800,000 after deducting commissions and estimated expenses).
+We have already received gross proceeds of \$10,297,000 (and net proceeds of approximately \$9,600,000 after deducting commissions and estimated expenses), in connection with our sale of securities to the Non-Affiliated Investors.

 We have agreed to pay certain expenses in connection with the registration of the securities offered by the selling securityholders for resale pursuant to this prospectus.